 The official press release that was published by Plugo this week did not provide complete details.
 However, according to what was generally explained, a mobile app would require registration to its network, plus the dates, time, and future frequency of availing the service.
 There seem to be no specific restrictions on the type of EV that can use the service, so long as it can properly fit the parking space, of course.

-So in the future, when EVs become more and more mainstream, EV drivers in Japan no longer have to randomly search for a station to “fill up” like we used to at traditional gas stations.
+So in the future, when EVs become more and more mainstream, EV drivers in Japan no longer have to randomly search for a station to “fill up” as we used to at traditional gas stations.
 A regular customer may simply drop by at the date and time regularly indicated, leave the car, and then resume its use after your business is done.
 There is no need to think about charging speed.
 No need to think about having enough juice for the next destination.
 Heck, you don’t even need to think about the EV itself at all.

 As very avid and dedicated followers of times and schedules (even to the very second), the Japanese would also have absolutely no problem with this type of implementation.
 To the average EV-owning sarariiman and OL’s (“salaryman”, “office lady”), this is yet another convenience that they can add to their continually growing list of livelihood automation options.